Reports & Research

 - Although proponents of neoliberalism attack "socialism" as a threat to capitalism, Australia has a long history of government-owned infrastructure (e.g. hospitals and roads), most accept some form of social safety net is necessary (e.g. for the disabled), and neoliberals are "corporate socialists" in that they lobby for, and justify, public subsidies and tax cuts for private companies and the wealthy (e.g. 10g, 10h, 10i).

-- Authoritarians invoke a double standard when they argue that people should not object to their privacy being violated if they has nothing to hide, but resist scrutiny when under criticism, as with the LNP's refusal of freedom of information requests in relation to environmental policy, union-busting and allegations of misconduct (e.g. 10m, 10n).
+- Authoritarians invoke a double standard when they argue that people should not object to their privacy being violated if they have nothing to hide, but resist scrutiny when under criticism, as with the LNP's refusal of freedom of information requests in relation to environmental policy, union-busting and other allegations of misconduct (e.g. 10m, 10n).

 - The LNP appeals to many voters on the basis of classical liberal issues such as individual rights and free speech, but their leadership deploys those rights defensively to protect conservative sexism and racism, not to actively support the rights of those with different opinions, and actively shuts down the free speech of public servants and non-government organisations (and, as noted above, has criminalised whistleblowers) (10o, 10p, 10q, 10r).